DCCHAU01/tags-2018-2022-MSSTATE/Theory&ImplementationOfProgLang-Spring-2022/ReadMe.txt

 I uploaded this code as proof of work.
 The files needed for compilation do not belong to me so I did not upload them.

+Goal: interpret and execute the 10 basic instruction set from Pascal.

 This program is meant to:
   Identify lexemes and return a token.
   Take those tokens and parse based on grammar rules.
   Construct a parse tree.
   Interpret the instructions in the parse tree.

-If I remember correctly, this project interprets and executes the basic instruction set from Pascal.